jlurena/jmeter_perf/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
+Run `rake` to run the linter and tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+Additionally, there is an `example` Rails Application you can play with.

 ## Contributing